Sandeep-singh-99/Sandeep-singh-99/README.md

 ## 🚀 About Me

-- 🔭 **Currently Working On**: Scalable web applications and AI-powered tools.
+- 🔭 **Currently Working On**: Scalable web applications and AI-powered tools
-- 🌱 **Learning**: Advanced React patterns, TypeScript, and AWS cloud architecture.
+- 🌱 **Learning**: Advanced React patterns, TypeScript, and Docker
-- 🤝 **Open to Collaborate**: Web dev, AI/ML, open-source, and dev tools.
+- 🤝 **Open to Collaborate**: Web dev, AI, open-source, and dev tools
-- 🧠 **Looking for Help With**: Backend optimization and DevOps workflows.
+- 🧠 **Looking for Help With**: Backend optimization and DevOps workflows
-- 💬 **Ask Me About**: JavaScript, React, Python, or any tech stack I'm using.
+- 💬 **Ask Me About**: JavaScript, React, TypeScript, or Golang
 - 📫 **Reach Me At**:
   [📩 Email](mailto:your.email@example.com) • [💼 LinkedIn](https://www.linkedin.com/in/your-profile) • [🐦 X/Twitter](https://x.com/your-profile)
 - 😄 **Pronouns**: He/Him